chingu-voyages/V53-tier1-team-02/README.md

     - When clicked the allergies button will open a user window with additional features
       -  The allergies checkbox sub-feature allows users to select allergies. 🚫

       -  The submit button will register the allergies selected and subsequently alter the menu, omitting dishes that conflict with any                   allergies that are submitted.
 The submit button also auto generates a menu and week date (to the current week) if they are not already           scheduled in the schedule window. ✅

+# Running The Project

 ## Our Team